aaronshaf/dynamodb-admin/README.md

 ## Development

-Run `DYNAMO_ENDPOINT=http://localhost:8000 npm run dev` to start dynamodb-admin in development mode (with auto-reloading on change).
+Run `npm run build` and then `DYNAMO_ENDPOINT=http://localhost:8000 npm run start` to start dynamodb-admin.

+You can set up a build watcher in a separate terminal using `npm run build:watch` which will re-complile the code on change and restart the dynamodb-admin instance.

 ## See also